 The United States Department of Agriculture (USDA) defines bio-based products as ones that are derived from plants and other renewable agricultural, marine, and forestry materials.
 This derivation must be demonstrated through a determination of bio-based carbon content through standard test methods such as ASTM D6866.
 Bio-based does not refer to a product’s end-of-life options – it simply refers to the materials from which it is made.

 End-of-life options include compostable and biodegradable, which are vastly different.
 To be considered compostable, the plastic must be able to break down in a certain timeframe in the conditions of a commercial composting facility.
-Per ASTM, the material has to disintegrate within 12 weeks and biodegrade at least 90% within 180 days.
+Per ASTM, the material has to disintegrate within 12 weeks and biodegrade within 180 days.
 Compostable is a more defined, smaller subset within “biodegradable” umbrella.